Expensify/App/docs/articles/expensify-classic/expenses/Send-and-Receive-Payment-for-Invoices.md

 ## How to Receive an Invoice Payment in Expensify

 1. To use Expensify payments, you must have a [business bank account connected to your Expensify account](https://help.expensify.com/articles/expensify-classic/bank-accounts-and-payments/bank-accounts/Connect-US-Business-Bank-Account).
-2. Ensure the payment details are on the invoice or the report sent to the payor.
+2. Ensure the payment details are on the invoice sent to the payor.
 3. The payor will receive a notification of the submitted invoice.
 4. They will have the option to pay the invoice through Expensify.